brentwilder/HyperQuest/README.md

 ## TODO:

 - brainstorm: other quality metrics outside of SNR in this package?

-- including other segmentation methods?
-Currently is all built around SLIC (via scikitlearn).
+  - Spectral calibration assessment, MODTRAN is taxing...which presents a limitation
+  - co-reg accuracy using AROSICS
+  - spatial resolution
+  - See EMIT 2024 paper for more.

-- provide Cogliati et al. (2021) method: extract edges and also include neighbor pixel.
+- provide Cogliati et al. (2021) method:includes neighbor pixel , and select center 3x3 pixels.

 - prep JOSS submission

 - assess/profile longest parts of code.

+- explore numba and other methods to speed up NNLS / MLR.

-- Worth C-code for linear regressions?
+- for future, consider other segmentation methods